shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 Starting Everything Up
 **********************

-Match ShotGrid users with Jira users (for Jira servers hosted by Atlassian only)
+Match Flow Production Tracking users with Jira users (for Jira servers hosted by Atlassian only)
 ================================================================================

 .. code-block:: bash